You’re one of the most important links in the chain between farmers and the general population.

 But if a farmer gives you their email address they’re committing to hear from you whenever you have something worthy to say.

 They’d like to be informed when you add a new tractor to your lineup or when you stock a new type of seed.

-We add a signup form to your website to make it easy for website visitors to sign up for your newsletter.
+I add a signup form to your website to make it easy for website visitors to sign up for your newsletter.
 Their details are immediately added to your newsletter system and when you add new content to the website it’s shared with them.

 Of course, it needs to be legal, so they’re welcome to unsubscribe from your newsletter whenever they wish.

 Google is a fantastic source of website traffic.

 Here are some of the searches farmers perform in the agri niche: